Skip to content

 Step 3: Pair with OpenCyvis

-1. Open OpenCyvis, the setup wizard will start automatically
+1. Open OpenCyvis — the setup wizard starts automatically and takes you to Wireless debugging

 5. Once paired, the app connects automatically